Boosting quantum efficiency by reducing complexity

-\textit{Experimental considerations.} It is certainly relevant that all the crucial features of the fully-connected SYK model persist in its sparse version, especially (at least for our goals) when it comes to the onset of maximal chaos.
-Indeed, implementing a sparse model may enable experimentalists to overcome significant bottlenecks displayed by the full version.
-Even within the framework of ultracold atomic gases, where almost perfect isolation from the external environment and control on many physical parameters are at hand, implementing the fully-connected SYK would require $4\cdot 10^3$ lasers just for the $N = 16$ fermions \cite{danshita-2017}.
-A similar $N$ is achieved by considering mesoscopic graphene flakes at strong disorder and magnetic field, by considering the electrons in the lowest Landau level \cite{chen-2018}.
-Here, the bottleneck is represented by the magnetic field strength, up to $B \sim 3\cdot 10^3$ T for a flake with $5$ nm radius ($2\cdot 10^3$ carbon atoms mapping to the $N\lesssim 20$ scenario).
-While larger flakes enables more realistic conditions \cite{kruchkov-2023}, implementing a sparse version represents an appealing alternative.
-This is even more compelling when considering the recent advances with novel platforms based on cavity quantum electrodynamical simulations \cite{hauke-2023,hauke-2024}.
-Starting from a single-mode optical cavity filled with quasi-2D $^6$Li atoms, through fast cycling and engineered time-dependent disorder, it is possible to simulate the evolution of a random quantum circuit through discrete steps, converging to the desired model.
-Remarkably, this hybrid digital-analog technique (resembling conventional Trotterization) is able to target sparse version of the desired target model (the full SYK, in this case) \cite{hauke-2024}.
-In order to estimate sparseness, one can compute the \textit{statistical distance} from the fully connected model via the so-called Kullback-Leibler divergence (or relative Shannon entropy), namely $D_{KL}(\mathcal{J}||\mathcal{J}_{sp}) = \int \mathcal{D}[\mathcal{J}]\mathcal{P}(\mathcal{J}) \log(\mathcal{P}(\mathcal{J})/\mathcal{Q}(\mathcal{J}_{sp}))$ where $\mathcal{P}(\mathcal{J} = J_{ijkl})$ is the distribution of the fully-connected model while $\mathcal{Q}(\mathcal{J}_{sp})$ described the sparse one.
+\paragraph{Additional experimental considerations.} Starting from a single-mode optical cavity filled with quasi-2D $^6$Li atoms, through fast cycling and engineered time-dependent disorder, it is possible to simulate the evolution of a random quantum circuit through discrete steps, converging to the desired model.
+Remarkably, this hybrid digital-analog technique (resembling conventional Trotterization) is able to target the sparse version of the desired target model (the full SYK, in this case) \cite{hauke-2024}.
+In order to estimate sparseness, one can compute the \textit{statistical distance} from the fully connected model via the so-called Kullback-Leibler divergence (or relative Shannon entropy), namely $D_{KL}(\mathcal{J}||\mathcal{J}_{sp}) = \int \mathcal{D}[\mathcal{J}]\mathcal{P}(\mathcal{J}) \log(\mathcal{P}(\mathcal{J})/\mathcal{Q}(\mathcal{J}_{sp}))$ where $\mathcal{P}(\mathcal{J} = J_{ijkl})$ is the distribution of the fully-connected model while $\mathcal{Q}(\mathcal{J}_{sp})$ describess the sparse one.

-\textit{Conclusions. } Our work underscores the potential of sparse quantum systems as a viable path toward the goal of implementing robust quantum batteries, offering a blueprint for harnessing quantum resources without succumbing to impractical complexity.
-More specifically, we have first shown that, starting from the fully-connected SYK model, quantum chaotical features persists up to a critical value ($p_2$) of the sparsity parameter, a threshold where spectral rigidity breaks down.
-The stored energy saturates at this value and, more remarkably, moving closer to $p_2$ from above (cfr.
-Fig. \ref{fig: E_vs_p}) positively affects the battery performance.
-In the end, this approach also sheds light on the fundamental interplay between complexity, chaos and energy scale down at the nanoscale.